What are RSS Feeds?

 What the hell did I just look at?

 So, for most people I think that's going to look like a bunch of jibberish.
 And that's okay!
 I just wanted to take a bit of the mystery out of what the feed looks like.
 The feed above is part of the RSS feed for a podcast a friend and I host called Ixhia (though, neither of us have had much time for it recently).
 RSS feeds provide information based on what's being posted, to an RSS reader.
 Technically, you could just look at RSS feeds yourself and figure out the information, but it's much easier/ nicer to use a program that will format things nicely such as Feedly.
 The most common place you'll see RSS feeds in use is actually with podcasts, though you might not know it.
-The typical way podcast players update is when there's a new episode, they'll notice there's a change in the RSS feed an update themselves.
+The typical way podcast players update is when there's a new episode, they'll notice there's a change in the RSS feed and update themselves.
 Programs that will display the feeds you're subscribed to (Like Feedly), also work this way- they keep an eye on the RSS Feeds you're interested in and whenever there's an update, the reader can pull that new information.
 So in this way, the RSS feed becomes updated as you add new podcasts, or make changes to a blog or whatever you're doing.
 Then whatever is pulling data from the RSS feed sees there's been a change to the RSS feed, and pulls that new information.

 Okay...
 But how does that code turn into a podcast?